universal-editor/tinymce/README.md

 # Extension for "Universal Editor"

-Directive to "Universal Editor" editor which extends the possibility of adding a field **tinymce**.
+Directive to "Universal Editor" editor which extends the possibility of adding a component **ue-tinymce**.

 ## Installing extensions